Sending your child to school

 You must make sure your child gets a full-time education that meets their needs (for example if they have special educational needs).
 You can send your child to school or educate them yourself.

-Children must get an education between the school term after their 5th birthday and the last Friday in June in the school year they turn 16.
+Children must get an education between the school term after their fifth birthday and the last Friday in June in the school year they turn 16.

-• the school - if your child is enrolled in school and does not turn up (even if they’re only absent for a day)
+- the school: if your child is enrolled in school and does not turn up (even if they are only absent for a day)

 You can only allow your child to miss school if either: